You’ve heard the phrase before, maybe even attended one, but what really is a hack day?

 While no two hack days are the same, we’ll look at one of the longest and shortest days you can spend at work while not working.

 Confused?
 Great!
 Let’s explore this radical, but not so new, idea together.

 Just what is a hack day anyways?

-Let’s get some definitions out of the way.
-Hack day -- also known as a hackathon, hackfest, or codefest -- could be defined as:
+Hack day – also known as a hackathon, hackfest, or codefest – could be defined as:

 >a design sprint-like event in which computer programmers and others involved in software development,

 While that definition is a mouth full, the key point is intensive multi-discipline collaboration.